Tel Aviv gay centre shooting: Investigation

 A manhunt was immediately launched in an attempt to locate the gunman.
 Roadblocks were set up in the city.
 Police shut down all other gay clubs and buildings that had homosexual connections near the crime scene immediately after the shooting in case there were further attacks.
 Hundreds of police officers were conducting street and door-to-door searches in the city.

-Police soon discarded the possibility that the shooting was a terror attack.
+Police soon discarded the possibility that the shooting was a "terror attack" (meaning it was not an incident of Palestinian political violence).
 Police in Tel Aviv accompanied a teenaged survivor of the attack to the basement to conduct a reenactment on 3 August 2009.

 Aftermath

-A protest rally was held in Tel Aviv following the shooting, including lit candles.
+A protest rally was held in Tel Aviv following the shooting, including lit candles, which are a symbol of mourning in Jewish culture.

 A few hours after the event, a demonstration of a few hundred people took place on Rothschild Boulevard in Tel Aviv, and the protesters marched towards Allenby Street, and King George Street until they reached Tel Aviv Municipal LGBT Community Center, in Meir Park, and on the way chanted "Inciting homophobes, children's blood is on your hands."
-The next day, at 17:00 pm, an additional demonstration took place on Rothschild Boulevard, and in addition a protest watch was held in Mount Carmel's range, in Haifa City in the north, a known entertainment place as well, and also in Zion Square in Jerusalem and in the government complex in Beer-Sheba.A week after the murder, on 8 August, a solidarity rally was held in Rabin Square in Tel Aviv.
+The next day, at 17:00 pm, an additional demonstration took place on Rothschild Boulevard.
+Protest watches were held in Haifa City, Zion Square of Jerusalem, and the government complex of Beer-Sheba.A week after the murder, on August 8, a solidarity rally was held in Rabin Square in Tel Aviv.
 Twenty thousand demonstrators or more gathered to show solidarity with Israel's gay community, including the victims shot at the center.
 President Shimon Peres addressed the crowd, saying the shots fired at the gay and lesbian community "hurt all of us – as people, as Jews, as Israelis."
 Also attending the rally were Minister of Education Gideon Sa'ar, Minister of Culture Limor Livnat, Minister of Welfare & Social Services Isaac Herzog, various Knesset members, and Israeli singers such as Rita, Dana International, Ninet Tayeb, Keren Peles, Ivri Lider and Margalit Tzan'ani.
 In Jerusalem, members of the LGBT community lit candles at Zion Square in a tribute to the victims at a vigil.